zahidplanet/WebXRDroneShooter/PROGRESS.md

    - Or use URL: `https://YOUR_IP:8445/arcade-platform/games/city-shooter/index.html`
    - For slower devices add `?simple=true` to the URL

+4. If you encounter errors:
+   - Check the browser console for detailed error messages
+   - Try the "Simple Mode" option that appears on the error screen
+   - On mobile, add `?simple=true` to the URL to force ultra-simplified mode

 ### Known Issues
 - Ngrok integration needs authentication to work properly
 - Certificate warnings on first access (expected for development)
 - Mobile performance varies based on device capability
+- Some mobile browsers may have WebGL limitations

 ### Next Steps
 1. Implement basic multiplayer functionality